mikisegall/one-thing-chrome-extension/README.md

 # Daily Focus - Simple Daily Goal Tracking

-A minimal Chrome extension for tracking daily goals without notifications.
+A minimal Chrome extension for tracking daily goals.
 Set one important task each day, track your progress, and build streaks.

 ## ✨ Features